Facial Hair Removal

 This method can be prescribed to all women, except those who are under the age of 19, breastfeeding and pregnant women.
 Eflornithine HCL 13,9% cream is a convenient topical method for decreasing the growth of unwanted hair in your face and the chin.
 You can use this cream combined with the methods mentioned above.
 The effects can be noticed within 8 weeks.
 The side-effects can include redness in your skin, mild acne, sensation of burning on your skin, stinging sensation, and dry and itchy skin.

-Antiandrogen medications: these are medicines which blocks the androgen receptors and decrease the androgen production from adrenal glands, pituitary glands and ovaries.
+Antiandrogen medications: these are medicines which block the androgen receptors and decrease the androgen production from adrenal glands, pituitary glands and ovaries.

 Combination birth control pills: These pills, which are composed with progesterone and estrogen, can help you with the balance of your hormone levels and they will reduce excess hair.
 The results can be seen from three to six months of drug therapy.